TIGRLab/SCanD_project/README.md

 ```
 ./data/local/bids
 ```
 After organizing the bids folder, proceed to populate the participant labels, such as 'sub-CMH0047' within the 'ScanD_project/data/local/bids/participants.tsv' file.
+First row should be "participany id" and then you have all the subject ids in the other rows.

 Also, make sure dataset_description.json exists inside your bids folder.

 #### For a test run of the code